rvnminers-A-and-N/electrumx-satori/docs/index.rst

 Source Code
 ===========

-The project is hosted on `GitHub <https://github.com/Electrum-RVN-SIG/electrumx-ravencoin>`_.  and uses Azure Pipelines for Continuous Integration.
+The project is hosted on `GitHub <https://github.com/Electrum-RVN-SIG/electrumx-ravencoin>`_.

 Please submit an issue on the `bug tracker
 <https://github.com/Electrum-RVN-SIG/electrumx-ravencoin/issues>`_ if you have found a